muhammadgul/scripts/README.md

 ```

-# Required packages for PC or Virutual Machine
+# (Optional) Required packages for PC or Virutual Machine

 ```
 Uses Python3.6 in Anaconda